bonsai-rx/docs/articles/reactive-switch.md

 ### Examples

-Use `Switch` to switch to the latest observable sequence that emits notifications.
+Use `Switch` to switch to a new observable sequence as soon as it is created.

 :::workflow
 ![Switch Example](../workflows/reactive-switch-example.bonsai)